 Strong habits for data collection and analysis are a critical foundation for every nonprofit.
 In this three-part series, you will learn fundamental data collection and analysis concepts that will help your organization establish or improve how you use data.
 Collecting useful, high quality data helps your team make better decisions, allocate resources more effectively, and communicate effectively with donors and funders.

-Part two of this series will address qualitative and quantitative data collection and analysis options, and will answer questions like:
+Part three of this series will address how to craft audience appropriate data products, and will answer questions like: